-- 6.10.1: Promote the design of parking structures designed to resemble adjacent buildings. - 6.10.2: Encourage parking at sides and rear of buildings, where the reverse frontage building layout is used. - 6.10.3: Allow off-site parking where appropriate in urban settings. - 6.10.4: Design the layout of parking bays within parking lots to facilitate safe and convenient walking to building entrances. - 6.10.5: Encourage innovative solutions to landscaping in parking lots that provide desirable parking lot configurations. - 6.10.6: Encourage the separation and screening of parking areas from the sidewalk by a 3' tall visually opaque planted strip, allowing breaks for pedestrian passage.
+- 6.10.1: Promote the design of parking structures designed to resemble adjacent buildings. - 6.10.2: 18-1.4 Encourage parking at sides and at rear of buildings, where the reverse frontage building layout is used. - 6.10.3: 18-1.5 Allow off-site parking where appropriate in urban settings. - 6.10.4: 18-1.6 Design the layout of parking bays within parking lots to facilitate safe and convenient walking to building entrances. - 18-1.8 Amend standards for landscape in parking lots to allow for innovative solutions.
+Encourage innovative solutions to landscaping in parking lots that provide desirable parking lot configurations. - 6.10.6:18-1.7 Encourage the separation and screening of Separate and screen parking areas from the sidewalk by a 3' tall visually opaque planted strip, allowing breaks for pedestrian passage.